 So first off, you’ll need to gather your ingredients.
 These include the ones I referenced above, plus anything you want to add in.
 Get creative here: hot sauce, pine nuts, basil, jalapenos, etc.

 You’ll want to drain the chickpeas and rinse them.
-Then, all you have to do is throw all of the ingredients into a food processor and start processing until it’s nice and smooth.
+Then, all you have to do is throw all of the ingredients into a food processor and start processing until it’s nice and smooth (I use the same food processor for nut butters, too).
 This will take about 5 minutes.

 That’s all there is to it!
 You can then top it with even more delicious toppings like pine nuts, fresh herbs, roasted peppers, and more.
 You can then enjoy this for about a week if you store it properly, which you can find out how to do in my article Does Hummus Go Bad?